 Not surprisingly, the Charles Dickens Museum goes all out from December 1 through January 6 (Twelfth Night), including an exhibition devoted to A Christmas Carol, candlelit tours, evening readings, and decorations typical of a 19th-century London home.

-Guided tours of Dickens’s London run weekly from the museum with historian Richard Jones, whose Dickens tours were featured recently on CBS This Morning.
+Guided tours of Dickens’s London run weekly from the museum.
 Reserve your tour for your next London trip at the museum website.

 EAT AND DRINK LIKE A VICTORIAN LONDONER